Updates regarding faculty, staff, and student DEI-related activity at the Ford School

 - Wolverine support network

-- Financial Assistance & Funding Opportunities for unanticipated financial challenges
+- Financial assistance and funding opportunities for unanticipated financial challenges

 - Ford School Emergency Fund: $500 limit, email [email protected] for more information.